Sunday, 31 December 2017

 Tuesday, 19 December 2017

 The Black Rob rarities continue to surface on a regular basis.
 Once again this one appeared by way of Grime & Lime uploading this DJ Rampage mixtape.
 It's listed on the cover as 'Smooth Criminal' but what we appear to have is a demo/reference track for Espacio, which ended up being a single off Life Story.
-There's no Lil Kim or G Dep on this, although Rob does reference Dep and seems to rap a part possibly intended for him.
+There's no Lil Kim on here but Rob does reference Dep and seems to rap a part possibly intended for him.
 The verses are different from the final version and in typical demo fashion, there's no chorus.
 It's another storytelling / heist type joint that BR does so well.
-As usual, if you have a better quality version get in touch.

 Sunday, 17 December 2017